-From an international corporation headquartered on the world-famous Wall Street of New York to the mom-and-pop shop in Tinton Falls, New Jersey, no company is immune from legal troubles.
+From an international corporation headquartered in the world-famous Wall Street of New York to the mom-and-pop shop in Tinton Falls, New Jersey, no company is immune from legal troubles.
 When something goes wrong for a business, a lawsuit or business litigation is likely to follow.
-In order to handle matters as efficiently as possible, it helps to know what to expect and how to react to plaintiff claims.
+In order to handle matters as efficiently as possible, it helps to know what to expect and how to react to the plaintiff claims.

 If you are a business owner, executive, or manager, you should know about these four lawsuits commonly filed against business big and small: